Showa/Nakajima L2D: Post War

 Relatively few of the Shōwa/Nakajima L2Ds survived the war, although at least one captured example was in service with the National Aviation Corporation (CNAC) during 1945, serving along with DC-3s acquired pre-war.
 In 1946, another captured L2D2 was used by the French VVS Group Transport 1/34 in military operations in Indochina.
-Postwar, other L2Ds were located in the Pacific as either crashed or abandoned aircraft, and none exist today.
+Postwar, other L2Ds were located in the Pacific as either crashed or abandoned aircraft, and none are known to exist today.